Written June, 2016. Needs to be updated.

-I would say you could move to Thailand with everything you need with about £1000 (~$1500) as the bare minimum.
+I would say you could move to Thailand, with everything you need for about £1000 (~$1500) as the bare minimum.
 However, if you’re not on a budget then I would suggest 1500 – £2000, just to be more comfortable and prepared.

 It is also worth noting that some jobs may require you to rent and ride a motorcycle to work (around £40 a month), so look into that before accepting any job.

 It is rare, but some schools actually provide their teachers with free accommodation and/or airfare!